How it Works

 By creating a positive environment that celebrates bodies of all shapes and sizes, our work goes far beyond the dress to instill a sense of pride and confidence in the thousands of teens that we reach each prom season across California.
 We reach teens at a pivotal moment in their lives and give them an experience that they will forever cherish, as we celebrate with them their passage into adulthood.

 One teen, one dress and the rest is history.
 Started in 2002 by Laney Whitcanack and Kristi Smith Knutson, The Princess Project was inspired by one young woman in need of a dress to attend her prom.
-We have since grown to now proudly serve more than 35,000 deserving teens through our five chapters in San Diego, San Francisco, Silicon Valley, Tracy and Los Angeles, our newest chapter that is hosting its first dress giveaways this spring.
+We have since grown to now proudly serve more than 35,000 deserving teens through our five chapters in San Diego, San Francisco, Silicon Valley, Sonoma County, and Los Angeles.

 “I needed a dress for senior prom and unfortunately my family couldn’t afford to buy me one.
 I happened to find out about The Princess Project when I was looking at prom dresses on the internet; I didn’t even know they existed.
 I went to their website and set an appointment to get a dress.
 I was paired with a great volunteer who helped me find exactly what I was looking for.
 Her encouragement made me feel beautiful and was a really easy process.
 I went to the prom and I really enjoyed myself; it way a very special night.
 Now I volunteer with The Princess Project because I wanted to be able to make the same kind of difference in another girl’s life.”Earhya / The Princess Project, San Francisco